tmtsoftware/csw/docs/src/main/services/location.md

 ## Creating Components, Connections and Registrations

 An Application, Sequencer, Assembly, HCD, or Service component may need to be used by another component as part of normal observatory operations.
 It must register its location information with Location Service so that other components can find it.
+A location information comprises of:

+* **ComponentId** : A component id comprises of
+    * **ComponentName** : a name depicting the component.
-**Components** have a name and a type, such as Container, HCD, Assembly, Service.
+    * **ComponentType** : such as Container, Sequencer, HCD, Assembly, Service.

-**Connections** are the means to reach components and are categorized as `Akka`, `HTTP`, or `Tcp` type connections.
+* **ConnectionType** : the means to reach components.
+These are categorized as `Akka`, `HTTP`, or `Tcp` type connections.

-**Registrations** are service endpoints stored in Location Service.
+The location information is stored in Location Service as **Registrations**.

+Some of the examples of string representation of a connection are:

+* TromboneAssembly-assembly-akka
+* TromboneHcd-hcd-akka
+* ConfigServer-service-http
+* EventService-service-tcp

 The `register` API takes a `Registration` parameter and returns a future registration result.
 If registration fails for some reason, the returned future will fail with an exception.